- Investigation, the Police Act 1997 and the Regulation of Investigatory Powers Act 2000 (RIPA)

 Section 10 of the Protection of Animals Act 1911 places a duty upon any person setting a spring trap to catch a rabbit or a hare to inspect the trap at least once a day between sunrise and sunset.
 Failure to do so is a summary offence punishable by a £200 fine (level 1).

-The Food and Environmental Protection Act 1985 (FEPA)
+The Food and Environmental Protection Act 1985 (FEPA), Part III.

 See also the Control of Pesticides Regulations 1986/1510 (CPR).